Bounds on cohomological support varieties: Upper bounds on cohomological support

 \begin{remark} For accessibility, we have treated here the \emph{absolute} case, concerning the homotopy Lie algebra and cohomological supports defined over a local ring.
 The discussion generalizes almost verbatim to the \emph{relative} case, beginning with a surjective local map $\varphi\colon Q\to R$ (with $Q$ not necessarily regular).
 As long as $\varphi$ has finite projective dimension, the same proof shows that Theorem \ref{th_radical_support} holds for the relative homotopy Lie algebra $\pi^*(\varphi)$ (cf.~\cite{Briggs:2018}) and the relative support variety $\V_\varphi(R)$ (cf.~\cite{Avramov/Iyengar:2007,Pollitz:2021}).
 We note that Avramov and Halperin's result Corollary \ref{cor_AH_rad} was stated in this greater generality in \cite{Avramov/Halperin:1987}, and since \cite[Theorem~3.3.2]{Pollitz:2019} applies in this more general setting we also recover the general statement in \cite{Avramov/Halperin:1987}. \end{remark}

-\begin{remark} Given an embedded deformation $R=S/(f)$, see \cref{ex_codepth}, the element $f$ gives rise to a central element in $\pi^2(R)$ and also to a hyperplane containing $\V_R(R)$; cf.\@ \cite{Iyengar:2001} and \cite[Proposition~5.3.7]{Pollitz:2021}, respectively.
-Thus if $\V_R(R)$ spans the whole affine space, then $R$ does not have an embedded deformation; this is what we called \emph{spanning support} in \cite{Briggs/Grifo/Pollitz:2022}.
+\begin{remark} Given an embedded deformation $R=S/(f)$ (see \Cref{ex_codepth} for a definition), the element $f$ gives rise to a free summand of the conormal module of $R$, and also to a central element in $\pi^2(R)$ and a hyperplane containing $\V_R(R)$; cf.\@ \cite{Iyengar:2001} and \cite[Proposition~5.3.7]{Pollitz:2021}, respectively.
+In \cite{Briggs/Grifo/Pollitz:2022}, the ring $R$ is said to have {\bf spanning support} if $\V_R(R)$ generates the whole affine space, as a vector space.
+It follows that if $R$ has spanning support then $\mathrm{cf\text{-}rank}(R)=0$ and $R$ does not have an embedded deformation.
 Determining whether a given ring has an embedded deformation is in general a difficult question.

 Avramov \cite[Problem 4.3]{Avramov:1989a} asked if every central element in $\pi^2(R)$ arises from an embedded deformation of $R$.
 This has been answered affirmatively in some specific cases in \cite{Avramov:1989a} and \cite{Lofwall:1994}.
 Iyengar had previously shown that free summands of $I/I^2$ give rise to central elements of $\pi^2(R)$ \cite{Iyengar:2001}, and Johnson has recently shown that if $I$ is a licci ideal, then $R$ has an embedded deformation if and only if $I/I^2$ has a free summand \cite{Johnson:2022}.
 However, Dupont has shown that there is a (non-standard) graded ring $R$ with a central element in $\pi^2(R)$ that does \emph{not} admit any embedded deformation compatible with the grading \cite{Dupont}; the ungraded analogue remains open. \end{remark}